jdcook/fresh_cooked_tweens/readme.md

 <details>
 <summary>Expand</summary>

-- Copy just the folder under FCTween/Source/ into your Source folder.
+- After downloading the code, go into FCTween/Source/, and copy the folder inside there into your Source folder.

 ![](readme_imgs/srcdir.png)